 The most prominent thing that surfaces the West's sordid goals is its endeavor to reduce the number of people and inflict societies in these countries with the epidemic of an aging population and eliminate their future, by dictating policies that raise the age of marriage, as illustrated by a decree of a law issued by the President of the Palestinian National Authority, Mahmoud Abbas, to raise the age of marriage for both genders to 18-years-old and to impose birth control claiming it is necessary to preserve the health of the mother, and implement family planning reduce the population explosion.
 What angered the West is the population density of Muslims and the increase in their number, because that is a danger to the existence of its western civilization, as it is certain that the Ummah of Islam is asleep and there will come a day when it wakes up and regains its position.
-Therefore it strives to fight it with a dangerous weapon, and it is the woman by targeting her in order to change her concepts and instill in her self-love and a feeling that she is wronged and that she should get her rights even if her family and society are wronged.
-It established its Western concepts, and was helped by the suspicious funded feminists and civil society organizations, and false ideas that stipulated that the woman's barriers to education are external barriers, including customs and religious rules that stand in the way of women's right to education.
+Therefore it strives to fight it with a dangerous weapon, and it is the woman by targeting her in order to change her concepts and instill in her self-love and a feeling that she is wronged and that she should get her rights even if her family and society organizations, and false ideas that stipulated that the woman's barriers to education are external barriers, including customs and religious rules that stand in the way of women's right to education.